open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/manual.md

 ### Create spans

-Now that you have [`Tracer`s](/docs/concepts/signals/traces/#tracer) initialized, you can create [`Span`s](/docs/concepts/signals/traces/#spans).
+Now that you have [tracers](/docs/concepts/signals/traces/#tracer) initialized, you can create [spans](/docs/concepts/signals/traces/#spans).

-The below code sample shows how to create an active span, which is the most common kind of span to create.
+The code below illustrates how to create an active span, which is the most common kind of span.

 <!-- prettier-ignore-start -->